Monkeystation/photanol-com/src/pages/index.md

         The deadline is **September 19, 2020**, but we review the applications on a rolling basis.
 We look forward to hearing from you!
-    - title: Junior Researchers Strain Development Team
+    - title: Junior Researcher Strain Development Team
       description_short: Photanol is opening a whole new research line in collaboration with a new partner Renolit.
 Multiple positions are available.